carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 | SignalP ( Petersen et al. , 2011 )  | Signal leader peptides|
 | Infernal ( Kolbe and Eddy, 2011 )  | Non-coding RNA|

 Protein coding genes are annotated in two stages.
 Prodigal identifies the coordinates of candidate genes, but does not describe the putative gene product.
-Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at the protein level, and transfered the annotation of the best significant match.
+Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at the protein level, and transferred the annotation of the best significant match.
 Prokka uses this method, but in a hierarchical manner.
 It starts with a small trustworthy database, it then moves to medium sized but domain specific databases and finally to curated models of protein families.

 > ## Notes
-> [Environment variables](https://opensource.com/article/19/8/what-are-environment-variables) are special variables that contain information about your loggin session.
+> [Environment variables](https://opensource.com/article/19/8/what-are-environment-variables) are special variables that contain information about your login session.
 These can be useful when you want to [manage](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#updating-an-environment) default or new settings that your system usually ignores.
 For instance, you can download a specific package with a downgraded version of perl if needed.
 {: .callout}

 Next, we need to change to the directory where we have the assembly (FASTA) files of interest.
 As a simple initial example of execution, we can annotate a FASTA file and define names for our output directory and files like this:

 ~~~